 Often, a business supplies services and goods based on verbal or informal agreements.
 And contracts made verbally can still be binding – a contract does not have to be in writing.
-Oral contracts can be very risky – especially large sums are involved. but the real problem with any verbal contract is proving that it exists, and what its terms were.
-In contrast, if all terms are agreed between both parties and that agreement is clearly set down in writing however, there is far less chance of a dispute arising.
+Oral contracts can be very risky – especially if large sums are involved. but the real problem with any verbal contract is proving that it exists, and what its terms were.
+In contrast, if all terms are agreed between both parties and that agreement is clearly set down in writing , there is far less chance of a dispute arising.